• Skip to main content

 Three hours before a workout, you can eat a regular meal and take your normal bolus amount.
 If you are on an insulin pump, there is usually no need to modify your basal rate at this point.

-The amount of carbohydrates to eat at this point depends on your overall daily diet, but it is recommended that you include at least some carbohydrates with a ratio of around 80 percent slow-burning (low-glycemic) carbohydrates to 20 percent fast-acting (high glycemic) carbohydrates.
+The amount of carbohydrates to eat at this point depends on your overall daily diet, but I recommend that you include at least some carbohydrates with a ratio of around 80 percent slow-burning (low-glycemic) carbohydrates to 20 percent fast-acting (high glycemic) carbohydrates.

 NOTE: If your planned cardio activity is of long duration or intensity (like a half-marathon), you will probably need to up your low-glycemic carbohydrate intake at this point to ensure that you have the necessary energy to perform.